Israel/ OPT: Legally-sanctioned torture of Palestinian detainee left him in critical condition

 Upon his arrest, Samir Arbeed was badly beaten by the Israeli forces and then tortured during interrogation.

-According to his lawyer, Mahmoud Hassan of the Addameer rights group, Samir Arbeed appeared in the Ofer military court on 26 September with visible bruises and told the judge he was in pain and unable to eat.
+According to his lawyer, Mahmoud Hassan of the Addameer rights group, Samir Arbeed appeared in the Russian Compound on 26 September with visible bruises and told the judge he was in pain and unable to eat.
 Despite this, the torture continued.
-On 28 September Samir Arbeed was transferred to hospital after losing consciousness.
+On 27 September Samir Arbeed was transferred to hospital after losing consciousness.
 He was admitted with broken ribs and kidney failure and is currently in critical condition on a respirator.

 In 1999, Israel’s Supreme Court ruled that while torture and other ill-treatment were generally prohibited, Shin Bet interrogators who used what the Court described as “physical interrogation methods” in “ticking time-bomb” situations may be exempted from criminal prosecution or even investigation.
 Since then, Shin Bet interrogators have tortured hundreds of Palestinians, citing the “ticking bomb” plea, and not one of them has been prosecuted.